stephweb/daw-php-validator/README.md

 * How to do?
 * Example
 * Description of the "rules" method
-* To add possibly a rule of validation for a specific treatment
+* To add possibly a rules of validation
 * To add an error on the fly according to a treatment
 * Verify if a specific error exists
 * Set default configuration